NevermindNilas/TheAnimeScripter/README.md

 For Linux:
   - N/A

-### How to Use Inside of After Effects
+### How to Use Inside of Adobe After Effects with TheAnimeScripter

-1. Open `File -> Scripts -> Install ScriptUI Panel`.
-2. Choose `TheAnimeScripter.jsx` file from the folder.
+1. First, run the `DO THIS FIRST.reg` file.
+This will allow TheAnimeScripter to run in Adobe After Effects.
+2. Navigate to the CEP extensions folder located at `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\`.
+3. Copy the entire folder to the path mentioned in step 2.
-3. Restart After Effects when prompted.
+4. Restart Adobe After Effects to apply the changes.
-4. After reopening, go to `Window -> TheAnimeScripter.jsx`.
+5. After reopening, go to `Window -> Extensions -> TheAnimeScripter` to access the script.
-5. Dock the panel wherever you prefer.

-In the settings panel:
-- Set the folder to the same directory as The Anime Scripter.
-- Specify the output location.

 ## 📚 Available Inputs